terraform-docs/terraform-docs/docs/user-guide/installation.md

 ```

 {{< alert type="primary" >}}
-Please use the latest Go to do this, minimum `go1.16` or greater.
+Please use the latest Go to do this, minimum `go1.16` is required.
 {{< /alert >}}

 This will put `terraform-docs` in `$(go env GOPATH)/bin`.
 If you encounter the error